psaikido/hugle.uk/pages/poems/anecdotes/000-index.md

 Often these stories have lain around for decades and when the time comes to write them, they just leap out.

 100% true in all details afaik!
+Let me know if exageration has crept in.